 My primary research interests are in: foundations of quantum mechanics, foundations of statistical mechanics, the arrow of time, the ontology of physics, and the metaphysics of natural laws.

-I was born in Offenbach am Main, Germany, studied physics and mathematics at the LMU Munich — with a great year abroad at the McGill University in Montreal – and received my PhD in mathematics in 2015, working on many particle systems and the derivation of mean field equations.
+I grew up in Offenbach am Main, Germany, and studied physics and mathematics at the LMU Munich — with a great year abroad at McGill University in Montreal, Canada.